cairo-book/cairo-book/src/ch03-01-what-is-ownership.md

 In this example, we can pass `p1` twice to the foo function because the `Point` type implements the `Copy` trait.
 This means that when we pass `p1` to `foo`, we are actually passing a copy of `p1`, and the ownership of `p1` remains with the main function.
 If you remove the `Copy` trait derivation from the `Point` type, you will get a compile-time error when trying to compile the code.

+_Don't worry about the `Struct` keyword.
+We will introduce this in Chapter 4._

 ### The `Drop` Trait

 You may have noticed that the `Point` type in the previous example also implements the `Drop` trait.
 In Cairo, a value cannot go out of scope unless it has been previously moved.